 5 Tips to Ethically Upsell Ophthalmology Patients

-"Upsell" is typically regarded as a dirty word in healthcare, as it gives the impression that the practitioner is primarily out to make money as opposed to helping patients.
-However, there's nothing inherently wrong with offering premium as long as you are doing so with the patient's best interest in mind.
+Upsell is typically regarded as a dirty word in healthcare, as it gives the impression that the practitioner is primarily out to make money instead of helping patients.
+However, there's nothing inherently wrong with offering premium as long as you do so with the patient's best interest in mind.

-“Upsell” is typically regarded as a dirty word in healthcare, as it gives the impression that the practitioner is primarily out to make money as opposed to helping patients.
-However, there’s nothing inherently wrong with offering premium as long as you are doing so with the patient’s best interest in mind.
+Upsell is typically regarded as a dirty word in healthcare, as it gives the impression that the practitioner is primarily out to make money instead of helping patients.
+However, there’s nothing inherently wrong with offering premium as long as you do so with the patient’s best interest in mind.

-If you’re wondering how to ethically upsell your patients, the following guide will get you started with some helpful tips.
+If you’re wondering how to upsell your patients ethically, the following guide will get you started with some helpful tips.

 5 Tips to Ethically Upsell

 There are several ways you can upsell ophthalmology patients while remaining ethical.
 These methods include:

 1. Plant the Seed During the Initial Phone Call